Marshmallow Caramel Rice Krispies Puffs

 A dear family friend introduced my family to this recipe when I was young.
 As a kid, I thought these were one of the most amazing food inventions EVER.

 So it comes as no surprise that our daughters request these, too.
 And they share them with their friends.
 And then their friends want the recipe, to give to their own moms.
-I LOVE IT!
+I’m not sure if their moms appreciate the gesture, but I ABSOLUTELY LOVE THAT!

 How to make these no-bake treats?

 First off, know that you WILL get sticky fingers when making these.
 There’s just no way around it!
-But I’ve gotten the technique down much better over the years, and am sharing with you my less-sticky-fingers-method.
+But I’ve gotten the technique down much better over the years.
+I’m sharing with you my less-sticky-fingers-method.
+Follow the instructions in my recipe for best results!

 - sweetened condensed milk